Constrictive Pericarditis Versus Restrictive Cardiomyopathy?

 - Distinguishing a restrictive cardiomyopathy from constrictive pericarditis is often problematic.
 Clinically, the patients present with a virtually identical constellation of signs and symptoms.
 Echocardiography to detect exaggerated respiratory interdependence and annular septal velocities may be diagnostic of pericardial constriction, but cannot determine pericardial thickness.
 Either CMR or computed tomography is essential for determining pericardial thickness, and computed tomography is highly sensitive for detecting pericardial calcification.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Pulmonary Hypertension, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Pulmonary Hypertension, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Hypertension

 Keywords: Amyloid Neuropathies, Familial, Angiotensin-Converting Enzyme Inhibitors, Atrial Fibrillation, Cardiomyopathy, Restrictive, Calcium Channel Blockers, Cardiomyopathy, Hypertrophic, Cardiomyopathy, Restrictive, Constriction, Coronary Artery Disease, Diuretics, Echocardiography, Electrocardiography, Endomyocardial Fibrosis, Heart Failure, Heart Valve Diseases, Hematologic Neoplasms, Hypertension, Pulmonary, Hypertension, Magnetic Resonance Imaging, Pericarditis, Constrictive, Renal Insufficiency, Thrombosis, Tomography